-Some historians say that the son was an oppressor: a few think he was such; but the greater number say, that of all the Bunee Oomaiyuh Khaliphs he was the most excellent, because he made the Jooma Musjid at Damascus, that is called the Bunee Oomaiyuh Musjid; and in the Goozeeduh history it appears that he spent 1,000 Dinars six times over on this Musjid, and that every day 1,000 men were employed on this building.
-At Medina he enlarged Mahomed's Musjid, and in Jerusalem he built up anew the Musjid Aysa, and those who were blind he fed in charity; those who were holy men he selected from the crowds, arranging for their food.
-In the days of his Khaliphat many cities of Mawraun Mehr (beyond the river Oxus), and to Furghunah, and to the countries of Kabool and Mooltan, were conquered.
+Some historians say that the son was an oppressor: a few think he was such; but the greater number say, that of all the Bunce Oomaiyuh Khaliphs he was the most excellent, because he made the Jooma Musjid at Damascus, that is called the Bunce Oomaiyuh Musjid; and in the Goozeeduh history itg appears that he spent 1,000 Dinars six times over on this Musjid, and the every day 1,000 men were employed on this building.
+At Medina he enlarged Mahomed's Musjid, and in Jerusalem he built up anew the Musjid Aysa, and those who were blind he fed in charity; those who were holy men he selected from the crowds, were obedient to him, the nobles and plebeians were under his control.
+The boundary of his country extended in an Easterly direction to Kashmere and Kanoge, to the West to Mukran and the sca side (Daiwul, now called the Tatta and Luherce Bunder); to the South to Surat and Diu Bunder; to the North to Kandahar, Sejistan (Schwistan), the Sooliman Mountains, Karmania, and Keekanan.
+He divided this country into four divisions; in each division he placed a friend as governor, and he fixed upon Alore as his own place of residence.
+For a long time he reigned over this country in such a manner, that no one was rebellious; all obeyed his orders.